aligorbor/DiceRoller/README.md

 =======================

 Sample app that randomly rolls a dice and updates the dice image on screen.
-Used for experiments with multi modules with build variants with flavors
+Used for experiments with multi modules with build variants with flavors and with .aar libraries in mavenLocal()